pudly/schmopera-hugo/content/articles/its-official-breaking-the-waves-wins-best-new-opera.md

 ---
-title: "It's official: Breaking the Waves wins Best New Opera"
+title: "It&#039;s official: Breaking the Waves wins Best New Opera"
 ---

 ## What stood out about *Breaking the Waves*, in order to earn this inaugural Best New Opera award?